dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 > worse than the original problem of "Wow there's too many DLLs".
 Please don't make a mess of the Rx namespaces again, we have already been through this, Rx is already confusing enough, we know from the first time around that having "too many DLLs" caused immense user confusion and (for some reason) accusations of "bloat" because "there were too many references" - now we are proposing making it even more confusing

 What I take from this is that we should keep things as simple as possible, but no simpler.

+It's worth noting that [glopesdev offered a slightly contrary opinion](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7627617):

+> I don't buy the argument of counting nodes in a "dependency tree" as a measure of complexity.
+Humans often care more about names than they care about numbers.
+My definition of "sanity" is not just that we have one package, it's that the root of the namespace System.Reactive should not be in a package called System.Reactive.Base.

 I think the problem we have today is that the _great unification_ was, with hindsight, an oversimplification.
 So for me the questions are:

 * what's the simplest approach that's not an oversimplification?
 * how can we best get from where we are today to that approach?